yzhilong/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 entries without a noticeable sluggishness in performance for typical usage.
-3. Should be versatile enough to allow a user to add an entry for any game he/she wants.
-4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-5. A novice should be able to grasp the basic functionalities of the system without too much difficulty.
+4. A novice should be able to grasp the basic functionalities of the system without too much difficulty.
-6. A user should be able to easily back up data.
+5. A user should be able to easily back up data.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------